Article

 Redundant Date Phrasing

 When using a.m. and p.m., avoid redundant phrases like in the morning.
-The abbreviations a.m. and p.m. always refer to a time before and after noon.
+The abbreviations a.m. and p.m. always refer to a time before or after noon.

 Midnight and noon